 What better way to follow up waiting three hours in line for a five minute presentation and purchasing my magical wand?
 The answer: Honeydukes!
 Chocolate Frogs, Every Flavour Beans, Acid Pops, Edible Dark Marks and much more are to be found in here…I didn’t think candy could get more magical.

-At the present time, there are three rides in the Wizarding World.
+At the present time, there are three rides in the Wizarding World of Harry Potter.
 The Dragon Challenge is a dueling roller coaster.
 The Flight of the Hippogriff is a smaller rollercoaster which is fun, but more enjoyable for the less adventurous.
 The one that takes the cake though is Harry Potter and the Forbidden Journey that you won’t even mind waiting in line for.
 You’ll get to go through Dumbledore’s office, classrooms and common rooms.
 You’ll get to see the Sorting Hat, talking paintings and house points.
 And, that’s all before the actual ride.
 This ride is ah-mazing!
 I’ve been on faster rides, rides with bigger drops, and so on, but I’ve never been on another ride that compares to this one.

 I regret not being able to eat at Three Broomsticks or even step foot in there because of the crowds.
 I will be doing that next time!
 I also didn’t get to spend much time in the shops of Hogsmeade and look forward to exploring them more next time as well as riding The Forbidden Journey several times as opposed to just the one.